GAry45v/MambaMEF/README.md

 ## 📌 Citation

-If you use this code in your research, please cite:
+If you use this code in your research, please cite!